 The Centre on Constitutional Change (CCC) is a leading centre for the study of constitutional change and territorial politics in the United Kingdom and beyond.
 It was established in August 2013 to research the UK’s changing constitutional relationships.
 Based at the University of Edinburgh, its current fellows include academics from the Universities of Aberdeen, Cambridge, Cardiff, Stirling, and University College Cork.

 The Centre also acts as a hub for a much wider network of scholars across the UK and beyond engaged in analysis of contemporary constitutional issues.
 It is one of the leaders of the Islands and Unions Network, linking academics and practitioners across the United Kingdom and Ireland.

-CCC is led by its Director, Prof Michael Keating (Universities of Aberdeen & Edinburgh) and an Associate Director, Prof Nicola McEwen (University of Edinburgh).
-Its research is multi-disciplinary, with the team spanning political science, economics, social policy and constitutional law, involving some of the leading scholars in their fields.
-The Centre has placed a heavy emphasis on engagement with government, parliaments and the public and this has borne fruit over the last two years.
+The CCC is led by Director - Prof Michael Keating (Universities of Aberdeen & Edinburgh) and Co-Director Prof Nicola McEwen (University of Edinburgh).
+Our research is multi-disciplinary, with the team spanning the fields of political science, economics, constitutional law, and public policy.

 The Centre on Constitutional Change research teams are based at universities and think tanks across the UK and are available for media interview.

-For additional help in contacting the right researcher, please contact: Nick Bibby - Communications Officer, Centre on Constitutional Change.
+For additional help in contacting the right researcher, please contact our Communications Officer, Ciarán Byrne.